tylerhuntington222/instashuttle/docs/index.rst

-.. test-django documentation master file, created by sphinx-quickstart.
+.. simple_django documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test-django's documentation!
+Welcome to simple_django's documentation!
 ======================================================================

 .. toctree::